About This Blog

 7th June 1893 Gandhi’s First Act of Civil Disobedience

-One hundred and nineteen years ago today, the twentieth century’s most famous non-violent revolutionary, Mohandas Gandhi, committed his first act of civil disobedience when the then 24-year-old Indian lawyer was forcibly ejected from a train at South Africa’s Pietermaritzburg Railway … Continue reading
+On this day in 1893, the twentieth century’s most famous non-violent revolutionary, Mohandas Gandhi, committed his first act of civil disobedience when the then 24-year-old Indian lawyer was forcibly ejected from a train at South Africa’s Pietermaritzburg Railway Station.
+Refusing … Continue reading

 4th June 1989 the Tiananmen Square Massacre